alishapeer/twitter-sentiment-analysis_on_R/README.md

 # twitter-sentiment-analysis_on_R
-Understanding Public's Sentiment on the Leaders of various countries amidst the Coronavirus Pandemic.
+Understanding the public's sentiment on the leaders of various countries amidst the Coronavirus Pandemic.

 Developed an R script to analyze and visualize live tweets using Twitter's API, ggplot2, tidytext, and tm (text mining).